Icelandic summer is calling you for an adventure. | Check this out!

 Iceland has time and again been chosen as the leading country for women in this world.
 It is very safe, has a low crime rate, offers equal pay for men and women, offers long maternity leaves for both parents and has had women in almost every leading role.

 The Icelandic nation has always been very open to women having authority and responsibility.
-In the Icelandic sagas, you can even see female warriors and sailors, the most famous being Auður Djúpauðga who sailed the open seas with her husband and slaves and settled in Iceland.
-She was the leader, the commander in chief and there is no doubt about it when reading her tales.
+In the Icelandic sagas, you can see female warriors and sailors, the most famous being Auður Djúpauðga, who sailed the open seas with her husband and slaves and settled in Iceland.
+She was the leader, the commander in chief, and there is no doubt about it when reading her tales.

-Icelandic women are known for their fighter spirit, as is the whole nations who fought to survive on this isolated island in the north, and this spirit is not easily broken.
-As you can see on the timeline above the have been many victories and even more not listed of course.
+Icelandic women are known for their fighter spirit, as is the whole nation who fought to survive on this isolated island in the north, and this spirit is not easily broken.
+As you can see on the timeline above, there have been many victories and even more not listed.

-But as happens in most fights at some point there is a backlash and unfortunately, that has been true to the Icelandic equality movement.
-In the year 2018, the wage gap was measured at 11% which was a big hit for the Icelandic nation and for the pride the Icelanders have had in their equal status.
-Fortunately, this was not something Icelanders would let slide and have now pledged to get rid of the gender gap for once and for all before 2022.
+But as happens in most fights, there is a backlash at some point, and unfortunately, that has been true to the Icelandic equality movement.
+In 2018, the wage gap was measured at 11%, which was a big hit for the Icelandic nation and for the pride the Icelanders have had in their equal status.
+Fortunately, this was not something Icelanders would let slide, and have now pledged to eliminate the gender gap once and for all before 2022.
 Let’s hope it works!

 Is there anything else you would like to know about Icelandic Women?